How students can leverage the power of mentorship in nursing

 Patients’ rights, confidentiality, malpractice, and end-of-life care decisions are just a few of the ethics-related areas a mentor can provide insight into.
 The mentor’s emphasis on ethics can also help shape a student’s moral reasoning abilities — essential when dealing with difficult scenarios during clinical practice.

-Mentors can also guide in upholding professional standards for nurses at work.
+Mentors can also guide nurses in upholding professional standards at work.
 This includes communication etiquette between nurse-patient relationships and handling conflicts within a healthcare team.
 They might also shed light on the importance of emphasizing respect for colleagues.
 These are all important lessons that aid in developing professionalism among future nurses.
 Aspiring nurses should also be aware that when they’re in clinical practice, they will interact with people from all walks of life.
 Different cultural and religious beliefs can add an extra layer to the topic of ethics.

 Overall, mentors are well-placed to equip nursing students with the tools they need in this area.
 Doing so will help them develop the skills required to navigate the daily life of a nurse and set them up for growth in their career.